desec-io/draft-dukhovni-resolver-agility/draft-dukhovni-resolver-agility.md

 Note that this relaxes the previous requirement to have a signature from every algorithm listed in the DNSKEY RRset.
-Algorithms that appear only the DNSKEY RRset, but in the parent DS (or as part of a trust anchor set) don't have to be used to sign any zone data.
+Algorithms that appear only the DNSKEY RRset, but not in the parent DS (or as part of a trust anchor set) don't have to be used to sign any zone data.

 {#validator}